sftcd/openssl/esnistuff/README.md

 DON'T DEPLOY ECH YET!!!
 It's still work-in-progress code.

+- 20230301: did a bit of testing that GREASE PSKs actually look nicely random incl. the obfuscated ticket ages (as called for by the ECH spec)

 - 20230228: got early data working again - problems were a mix of mine (more changes related to moving away from use of ``s_inner`` etc) and a bug in the underlying